g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 Most smart people do not change the world much.

 Why?
 They get trapped in excellence.
 Instead of making a path for themselves, they climb the ladders that already exist.
 Life on rails.
-It's easier.
+It's easier. <a href="#fn:1" id="fnref:1">1</a>

 Never underestimate people's hatred for establishing their own independent set of values and planning an optimal sequence of decisions according to them.
 Uncertainty about your values and the best actions for them is so painful and intractable that, upon for the first time exiting the cave aged 22, most people instantly find a new cave to hide in.
 (Ok, maybe the 22 year old who makes this decision isn't fully informed of the gravity of their decision.)